-- AGU member pursuing an undergraduate, masters, or doctorate degree
+- AGU student member pursuing an undergraduate, masters, or doctorate degree

 - Must be the lead author of the abstract presented